Malpizarr/dbproto/README.md

     go get .

-Configuration
+# Configuration

 Set up the required environment variables.
 Create a .env file in the root of your project and specify the following variables:

-    MASTER_AES_KEY: A 32-byte key used for AES encryption.
+    AES_KEY: A 32-byte key used for AES encryption.

-Building the Project
+# Building the Project

 Compile the project using:

     go build

-Running the Server
+# Running the Server

 Start the server by executing the compiled binary:

     ./dbproto

 This starts the server on localhost:8080.
 The server logs will indicate that it is running and listening for requests.

-API Overview
+# API Overview

 Database Operations

     Create Database: POST /createDatabase